strimzi/strimzi.github.io/_posts/2023-03-06-opentelemetry.md

 Evaluating performance and getting insights about issues in a distributed system is a really complex task.
 This is where distributed tracing helps.
-After the OpenTracing project was archived, the CNCF community moved to a new shiny project, OpenTelemetry.
+After the OpenTracing project was archived, the Cloud Native Computing Foundation community moved to a new shiny project, OpenTelemetry.
 Strimzi is already moving forward on that direction, by deprecating OpenTracing and providing you support for OpenTelemetry.
+The plan is to support, if possible, OpenTracing until June 2023 and remove it afterward.
 We encourage you to move as soon as possible.
 In the coming months, the OpenTracing support will be removed from all the Strimzi components and OpenTelemetry will be the only one.
 For any kind of problems don't hesitate to get in touch with the Strimzi community, we'll be happy to help you!